carml/carml/README.md

 Because we believe that this extension can already be of great value, we've already adopted it in CARML.

 <!--- TODO: explain that the function execution is a finisher, that is it runs the normal mapping, which creates the function execution triples, and the described execution is in turn evaluated and results in the term map value. --->
-The way it works is, you create a you describe the execution of a function in terms of the [Function Ontology (FnO)](https://fno.io/).
+The way it works is, you describe the execution of a function in terms of the [Function Ontology (FnO)](https://fno.io/).

 Take for example the SumFunction example of the [FnO spec](http://users.ugent.be/~bjdmeest/function/#complete-example).
 This defines an instance `ex:sumFunction` of class `fno:Function` that is able to compute the sum of two values provided as parameters of the function at execution time.